Corallus cropanii

 The Cropani's tree boa is considered endangered.

 Etymology

 The specific name, cropanii, is in honor of Italian geologist Ottorino de Fiore, Baron of Cropani.

 Habitat

 The preferred natural habitat of C. cropanii is forest.

 Description

 Corallus cropanii has dorsal scales in more than 30 rows, but fewer than 36 rows, at midbody.
 It has deep sensory pits on most or all upper labials.

 Behavior

 Corallus cropanii is very rare.
 Only between three and six known specimens had ever been collected before the capture in 2017, and virtually nothing was known about its natural history.
-It has been confirmed recently from the specimen found in Ribeira (and radio-tagged) that Cropan's tree boa is often arboreal.
+It has been confirmed recently from the specimen found in Sete Barras (and radio-tagged) that Cropan's tree boa is often arboreal.